tnobori/co-transcriptomics/README.md

 Normalized RNA-seq data for each strain with differentially expressed gene (DEG) information.
 Data of different bacterial strains can be integrated using OGs (an integrated data is in [processed_data](data/processed_data/)).

 **[ko_database_for_each_strain](data/ko_database_for_each_strain/)**\
 KEGG annotations for the genome of each strain.
+These data are used for KO enrichment analyses.

 **[plant-associated_genes](data/plant-associated_genes/)**\
 Statistical summaries of a comparative genomics study for plant-associated genes (obtained from Levy et al., 2017, Nature Genetics).